Procedure for Using Public Tender

 - Tender Name

-- Details to bidders about where to obtain tender packages (Service Providers)
+- Details to bidders about where to obtain tender packages (i.e. Service Providers)

 - Indicate room number and building where the opening will take place

 1.2.3 All tender notices will be advertised electronically with a Service Provider (Bids, Pods, and Merx).
-Departments will be required to forward all tender documents electronically to the Tendering Clerk at the Department of Financial and Administrative Services, Sir Wilfred Grenfell College, Marine Institute and Department of Facilities Management.
+Units will be required to forward all tender documents electronically to the person responsible for tendering at the Department of Financial and Administrative Services, Marine Institute or Department of Facilities Management.

-2.1 When preparing tender packages for submission to the Tendering Clerk, ensure that each package contains:
+2.1 When preparing tender packages for submission, ensure that each package contains:

 - Tender Notice